 Then there’s microfiber.
 While some incredibly cheap pillows use a form of microfiber filling, this is a completely different proposition to the latest premium microfiber pillows.
 These aim to be soft and fluffy like down and feather pillows, but provide the support of memory foam.
 They’re also good at dissipating heat and don’t trap perspiration, though you do pay a premium for this luxury.

 Many pillow companies offer decent trial periods, and this is something that can be really worthwhile as according to the ASA, it takes a minimum of two weeks for someone to become accustomed to their new pillow, and at least a month before a pillow is properly broken in.

 Not as popular as other fillings is latex.
 These have a similar feel to memory foam pillows, but they stay cooler for longer, while they can hold their shape very well.
 Durable and naturally hypoallergenic, they can be pretty heavy and expensive.

-Firm vs soft: Which pillow do I need?
+Which type of pillow do I need?

 How hard or soft your pillow should be comes down to personal preference, whether you’re experiencing any back or neck pain issues, and how you prefer to sleep: on your stomach, back, side or a mixture.
 Through our testing we’ve found that most side sleepers tend to prefer thicker, softer pillows with a high loft to fill the gap between their neck and shoulders, while back sleepers like pillows that are more firm but thinner.

 When narrowing down the best pillow for you, we recommend choosing one that properly fills the gap between the bed and your head so that you don’t have to keep moving it around throughout the night.
 As mentioned above, it should also fill the space around your neck and shoulders to give you enough support to help keep your back aligned.